 5. Providing (ample) value

 One of the main reasons solution selling closes deals is it revolves around a definite selling point.
 It’s vital that your reps pick a selling point that will resonate with a prospect and, ultimately, demonstrate your product’s value through it.

-To achieve this, your sales reps must tie in how your company’s product is the ideal solution to the pain points they’ve already talked about.
+To achieve this need-payoff, your sales reps must tie in how your company’s product is the ideal solution to the pain points they’ve already talked about.
 Once again, your reps should look through deals they’ve already closed and see if they can draw any parallels from current customers to the prospect they’re trying to close.
 This step is as much about driving home the solution your rep is putting on the table as it is making the prospect see its real value.